maxim/loadout/README.md

 Rails vanilla config is good enough, but tends to get messy.
 This gem provides a few helpers to

 - Reduce repetition
-- Raise error when required ENV vars or credentials are unset
+- Raise a helpful error when required values are not set
-- Parse reasonable ENV values into booleans, integers, floats, and arrays
+- Parse reasonable ENV values representing bools, ints, floats, and lists
+- Raise a helpful error when an ENV value appears to be unreasonable/unintentional

 ## Synopsis